youcefbedrani/youcefbedrani/README.md

-### Hi there 👋 I'm Bedrani Mohammed Adel
+### Hi there 👋 I'm Bedrani Mohammed Adel 👨‍💻
-#Here are Mohammed Adel Bedrani student at 3ed year in Zian Achour Djelfa university , one thing motivated me in coumputer science is How can make money that easy ***never belive me *** Now i working with diffrent project such as web-->fullsatck , native mobile application , for my final project university
+# Here are Mohammed Adel Bedrani student at 3ed year in Zian Achour Djelfa university , one thing motivated me in coumputer science is How can make money that easy ***never belive me *** Now i working with diffrent project such as web-->fullsatck , native mobile application , for my final project university

 <br/>